 Engineers need to keep an eye on their networks.
 We cannot take the word of outside support that our critical infrastructure is working, nor can we just sit back and assume we are operating normally.
 Engineers need to control access to ensure that the engineering network is virus and malware free.

-The Cacti user interface shows inbound and outbound bandwidth generated by the LAN.
 This article is not a comprehensive list of everything that you need to do to secure a network or enable monitoring; rather, its goal is to give an engineer an idea of where to start.
 Monitoring and controlling the local network is just as important as monitoring the modulation on your FM signal or your pattern on an AM station.

 I have stated in previous articles that whatever is connected to the Internet can be hacked; all you can do as an engineer is manage the risk to which you are exposing your network when you enable Internet access.